stintel/vallumd/README.md

 ### OpenWrt/LEDE

-If you're running an OpenWrt DD or LEDE Reboot snapshot, vallumd is available in the packages feed, and can be installed with opkg:
+If you're running an OpenWrt DD snapshot or LEDE, vallumd is available in the packages feed, and can be installed with opkg:
 ```
 opkg update